AmazingAmpharos/OoT-Randomizer/README.md

 ### Vanilla

-The rainbow bridge spawns under the same conditions it did in the original game, possession of the Light Arrows.
+The rainbow bridge spawns under the same conditions it did in the original game, possession of the Light Arrows and having viewed the Zelda cutscene.

 ### All Dungeons

-The rainbow bridge spawns if all medallions and spiritual stones are in the player's possession.
+The rainbow bridge spawn requires all medallions and spiritual stones to be in the player's possession.

 ### Open